Life Insurance for Yuba City, CA and the Yuba-Sutter Region

 What are living benefits on a life insurance policy?

 Living benefits allow you to access a portion of your death benefit while still living if diagnosed with a qualifying critical, chronic, or terminal illness.
-This means your life insurance can help replace income or cover medical costs during a serious illness, not just protect your family after you pass.
+Your life insurance can help replace income or cover medical costs during a serious illness, not just protect your family after you pass.
 Living benefits riders are available through many carriers and are often included at no additional premium.
 Oakview discusses living benefits with every life insurance client.

 Can I get life insurance without a medical exam?